Our Vision for Goolum Goolum

 Goolum Goolum Aboriginal Co-operative Directors are elected from within the membership for a period of two years.
 Elections take place in November each year at the Annual General meeting.

 Directors are responsible for the strategic direction of the organisation.
 They make decisions on Goolum Goolum’s strategic objectives and monitor the implementation of the Strategic Plan.
 Directors have direct accountability and responsibility to their communities, as well as their accountabilities for governance and contract compliance with the Commonwealth and funding bodies.

-Copy of GGAC Organisational Chart Jan2017
+Copy of GGAC Organisational Chart – deidentified Nov 2017

 Our Vision for Goolum Goolum